sgromme/sgromme.github.io/_posts/2025-06-06-docker-desktop.md

 desktop-worker          NotReady   <none>          48m   v1.31.1
 desktop-worker2         NotReady   <none>          48m   v1.31.1
 ```
-To fix the issue set the environment in you WSL Linux install to this below (Windows path the Kind Kubernetes install)
+To fix the issue set the environment in you WSL Linux install to this below (Windows path to the Kubernetes config)
 ```console
 export KUBECONFIG=/mnt/c/Users/<YourUserName>/.kube/config
 ```